Sunday, March 25, 2012

 Despite, or maybe because of travails like that refrigerator of a cabin—that dang sure made it a memorable expedition—we’d had a great time.
 Jim Hill did a good job with his star party, and we were to return to Mid-South the following year.
 The story of which I may tell y’all some Sunday.
 After that, we never did make it back to Rainwater Observatory.
 Work schedules, the tendency for the French Camp weather to be stormy in the spring, and the coming of the Chiefland Spring Picnic deterred us from going back post 1996.

 Sure is nice country up around Rainwater Observatory, though.
 Haven’t I ever wanted to give MSSG another try?
 The idea has crossed my mind a time or three, but given what I’ve heard about the star party lately, the answer is a flat-out N-O.

 It seems there will be a Mid-South Star Gaze in 2012; there’s a website for it (which doesn’t even mention its Founder), anyhow.
 The current direction is pretty clear to me.
 In addition to Rainwater Observatory being prominently referred to as a “ministry,” on its web page, the MSSG registration form states in big letters that “Rainwater Observatory and the Camp of the Rising Son do not allow drugs, alcohol, or smoking on campus or in its buildings.”

 Which is fine.
 They should run their event exactly the way they want to (though as we increasingly see, folks like this are not content to run their lives the way they want to; they want to run everybody's the same way).
 Some folks will like it, some won’t.
-The rules are not what bothers me, anyway.
+The rules are not what bothers me the most, anyway.
 It’s the dismissal of the man who was the heart and soul of the place that has stuck in my craw.
 MSSG can go on, and good luck to it, but it can sure go on without me, muchachos.

 Next Time: Nebulosity…